 If you are a Drupal 9 Site Owner

-If you are confused about whether to upgrade directly to Drupal 10 or upgrade to Drupal 9, our suggestion is to pick Drupal 10 if you have not yet started the migration process.
+If you are confused about whether to upgrade directly to Drupal 10 or upgrade to Drupal 9, we suggest picking Drupal 10 if you have not yet started the migration process.
 You can go with Drupal 10 and test the latest features like CKEditor5 to get a feel of Drupal 10.
-Drupal 10.1 will come with more features like the decoupled menu.
-So by the time you are ready to launch the website, Drupal 10.1 will be available and you can go for that.
+Drupal 10.1 will come with more features, like the decoupled menu.
+So by the time you are ready to launch the website, Drupal 10.1 will be available, and you can go for that.

 - Do generously support the Drupal Security Team by donating to the Drupal Association Security Fund

-- Drupal 7 site owners only have time till Nov 2023 to complete the upgrade.
+- Drupal 7 site owners only have until Jan 5 2025 to complete the upgrade.
 So start immediately.
 You can check out D7Upgrade for more information and a module to check on how complex your Drupal 7 website is.